MorpheusXAUT/vacs/README.md

 ![Established call between two parties](docs/screenshots/active_call.png "active call") Established call between two parties (solid green DA key)

+## Configuration

+Most settings can be modified on the client's settings page (screwdriver and wrench icon in the top right corner).

+Some (more advanced) settings require editing config files directly.
+See the [configuration docs](vacs-client/docs/config/README.md) for a detailed explanation.

 ## Support

 If you encounter any issues or have questions about `vacs`, please use one of the following channels: